-This year we will be hosting a whoppin’ 11 weeks of Summer Camps!
-We are offering early registration.
-Camps run all of June, July and August.
+This year we will be hosting a whoppin’ 13 weeks of Summer Camps!
+Camps run all of June, July, and August.
 Campers can select one-week camp sessions that go from Monday–Friday, from 9 a.m. to 5 p.m.
 You’d be crazy not to join in our culinary frenzy this summer – it’s gonna be ridiculously delicious!

-Throughout the day, kids will visit different restaurants, markets, farms, and venues in the East Bay and San Francisco.
+Throughout the day, kids will visit different restaurants, markets, farms, and venues in the East Bay, San Francisco and beyond!
 Aspiring chefs can sign up for an East-Bay or SF-based week.
-For East Bay Camps, all drop offs and pick-ups will take place East Bay.
+For East Bay Camps, all drop-offs and pick-ups will take place East Bay.
 For all SF camp weeks, drop-off’s and pick-ups will remain in SF.
 A typical day includes cooking with real chefs, reinforcing knife and safety skills through hands-on cooking, whipping up lunch and tasting our creations throughout the day.
 We will learn how to taste and smell our way through improvisational cooking as well as learn favorite recipes and dishes of our culinary friends.
-We will meet with farmers and artisans, and forge relationships with local chefs and purveyors.
+We will meet and cook with farmers and artisans all over the Bay Area, and forge relationships with local chefs and purveyors.